cquiocho/bus-mall/README.md

 ## BusMall Project

-Build an market analysis application that will store, calculate and visually display the resulting data.
+Problem Domain: As a marketing analyst, I want an application that will showcase numerous items that people may choose from so that I can store, calculate and view a report with the resulting data.

 ### Author: Christopher Quiocho